smarter-sh/community/wg-data-protection/data-protection-workflows-white-paper.md

 A stateful application is one that is dependent on previous data transactions, whereas a stateless application is one that does not depend on its previous transactions to perform the next operation or execution.

 When containerization was taking off, it was speculated that container applications would not need backup since they are (stateless) ephemeral, but that has changed drastically.
-A lot of stateful applications are being run within Kubernetes where data needs to be accessed and computed for the application to function successfully.
-Based on research, 46% of respondents to a survey were already using stateful applications in containers, while 93% of them look at Kubernetes as a viable platform for stateful applications [1].
+A lot of stateful applications are being run within Smarter where data needs to be accessed and computed for the application to function successfully.
+Based on research, 46% of respondents to a survey were already using stateful applications in containers, while 93% of them look at Smarter as a viable platform for stateful applications [1].
 Additional research also shows databases as the top use case in 2019 [2]

-To understand the stateless versus stateful backup needs, it is important to understand all the components of an application in a Kubernetes or cloud-native world.
-The introduction to Kubernetes section above provides a quick insight into the components, however, objectively at a high-level, Kubernetes applications consist of the following.
+To understand the stateless versus stateful backup needs, it is important to understand all the components of an application in a Smarter or cloud-native world.
+The introduction to Smarter section above provides a quick insight into the components, however, objectively at a high-level, Smarter applications consist of the following.

-1. **Container images** - In a cloud-native world, the images that are run as containers are essentially templates that are deployed within Kubernetes.
+1. **Container images** - In a cloud-native world, the images that are run as containers are essentially templates that are deployed within Smarter.
 These images are generally served from a registry which could be public or private.
-Based on the flexibility of containers explained above - it is sufficient enough to backup the container images or the data volume hosting these images and run it in any Kubernetes environment.
+Based on the flexibility of containers explained above - it is sufficient enough to backup the container images or the data volume hosting these images and run it in any Smarter environment.
 However, applications are not based on container images alone, and more often than not have a persistent data volume associated with it.

-2. **Metadata** - Kubernetes resource definitions that provide information about how the containers should run and other non-container objects that the container code might need to access to function properly.
+2. **Metadata** - Smarter resource definitions that provide information about how the containers should run and other non-container objects that the container code might need to access to function properly.

-For example, Kubernetes has the concept of `secrets` which are used to hold user credential information.
+For example, Smarter has the concept of `secrets` which are used to hold user credential information.
 A container might need that secret resource to function properly.
-Similarly, Kubernetes provides a concept of `service` which is a resource to expose an application/container.
+Similarly, Smarter provides a concept of `service` which is a resource to expose an application/container.

 3. **Persistent Volume** - The data volume object within which data is stored for access by the container.

-Having defined the logical components of a Kubernetes application, we can see that while individual components like a web-server can be stateless (redirecting requests), these stateless entities often interact with other stateful components (databases) that interact with data making the overall application (front-end/back-end) stateful in a way.
+Having defined the logical components of a Smarter application, we can see that while individual components like a web-server can be stateless (redirecting requests), these stateless entities often interact with other stateful components (databases) that interact with data making the overall application (front-end/back-end) stateful in a way.
 Similar to a web server, there could be many more internal containers that do not have a persistent volume, but are still integral to the functioning of the application.
 That container, while stateless, still has precious metadata information that needs to be backed up as part of the application because its image does not provide much value by itself.
-One could argue that this could be overcome by adding more logic to the container, but then one would be deviating from the principles of Kubernetes or Cloud-native by taking away the flexibility and portability aspect of containers.
+One could argue that this could be overcome by adding more logic to the container, but then one would be deviating from the principles of Smarter or Cloud-native by taking away the flexibility and portability aspect of containers.
 As a result, in order to have a successful data protection experience, it becomes imperative that applications are protected as a single unit.

 To summarize what components need to be backed up for stateless and stateful application: